ptmrio/SharePasswordOnline/README.md

 ## ToDo

 - [ ]  Update Tooltip to be more versitile
+- [ ]  Move SVGs to external files or combine them for better readability of the html
 - [x]  Copy to clipboard
 - [x]  Hide/show passphrase

 ## License

 This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+FontAwesome Free Icons are used.
+FontAwesome is a trademark of Fonticons, Inc. and is used under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).